 Use-Case Description ID UC - 004 Title Physical attack - Potential terrorist attack via IED carried via baggage Main Problem Description: During Christmas festivity, many people travel to the city centre and buy Christmas presents to their loved ones.
 A lone wolf plans carefully the attack to a Railway Station.
 He has been radicalised during the last year and often posting hate messages in social media.
 He prepares an Improvised Explosive Device (IED) in advanced and selects the date with the heaviest railway traffic.
 The IED is hidden into a suitcase and, at 6:30pm, he arrives to the railway station.
 After staying for 20min, he leaves the baggage unattended in a crowded area, where security personal won't notice it.
 At 7:00pm, several trains arrive at the station with many people who come to buy their last Christmas presents.
 At 7:02pm, the IED is detonated, killing over 30 people and 50 severely injured.
-Cascading Effects Description: Likelihood: Impact (main problem + cascading effects): This might lead to a severe damage on the station structure, as well as communication systems for example.
-Unlikely Critical S4RIS added value: CAESAR (PREVENTION, RESPONSE): Know which improvement measures will work better than others, so that they can be implemented to prevent an attack/hazard.
+Cascading Effects Description: This might lead to a severe damage on the station structure, as well as communication systems for example.
+Likelihood: Unlikely Impact (main problem + cascading effects): Critical S4RIS added value: CAESAR (PREVENTION, RESPONSE): Know which improvement measures will work better than others, so that they can be implemented to prevent an attack/hazard.
 Know overall resilience of the system throughout the entire timeline of a disruptive event occurring, so that they can be better prepared for future events.
 Know which components are the weakest/most critical, so that closer attention can be paid to protect them.
-CuriX (DETECTION):
+CuriX (DETECTION): Be informed about early warning on IED based attacks, so that intervention can start. - Ganimede (DETECTION):

-Offers capability to access a variety of sensors (primarily IoT ones) and controllers.
+Detection of an abandoned baggage. - UNI MS (DETECTION): Offers capability to access a variety of sensors (primarily IoT ones) and controllers.
 It incorporates also network monitoring (developed for WiBAS and other ICOM telco HW) but could be also used for 3rd party networking devices. - SISC2 (DETECTION&RESPONSE) Gathering, processing, classifying and analysing info from sensors.
 Producing meaningful intelligence out of diverse sensor info